NCAR/ACOM-Python-Tutorial/README.md

 export PATH=/path/to/installation/miniconda3/bin:${PATH}
 ```

 To make the changes take effect, logout and log back in.
+(You will need
+to initialize another `bash` instance, if you are a `tcsh` user.)

 To verify that conda is available on your system, you can try